-We just got back from a weekend of snowboarding at Zao in Yamagata-ken.
+We just got back from a weekend of snowboarding in Yamagata-ken to see the famous monsters of Zao.
 I went there once before, about four or five years ago, but I didn’t remember the courses at all.
 The snow was good, and there was lots of it, and some interesting runs.
 It’s nice to try out different mountains and courses, partly for variety, but mostly to practice different ways of boarding.
-For a two day trip, a lot seemed to happen, which is too much for a blog post, but for which I might write a page on for brightblack sometime.
+For a two day trip, a lot seemed to happen, which is too much for a blog post unfortunately.

 We got a shinkansen and bus to the hotel, where as usual JTB had booked the room incorrectly.
 What a surprise.
 We said we’d never use JTB again about two seasons ago, but we booked this trip at the last minute and took what we could get.
 Fortunately the hotel front desk woman had no problem in calling JTB up and sorting it out.